Check any Electrolytic Capacitor “in-circuit” with 100% accuracy in 3 seconds – Guaranteed!

 The trick to locating bad capacitors in circuit is not just to measure capacity, but instead, to measure Equivalent Series Resistance (ESR) and DC Resistance (DCR) in relation to capacitance.
 A perfect capacitor will measure as an open circuit at DC, and will show less AC resistance as the frequency across it increases.
 Most cheap cap meters utilize this fact by measuring a cap’s impedance at a fixed frequency such as 1 KHz and translating the reading to capacity.
 In reality, checking a cap at 1KHz is pointless because in TVs, video monitors, and PWM power supplies, frequencies of 100 KHz and higher are used.
 The CapAnalyzer 88 was the first and only test instrument that would discharge, then measure both DCR and ESR of capacitors automatically, in or out of circuit.

-Available for a short time only, the current CapAnalyzer 88A Series II has a DCR range from zero to 500 ohms, ESR range of zero to 20 ohms, and a battery-saving quick ESR test mode InstaESR that bypasses the DCR test for the quickest ESR-only test, and updated LED display drivers that increase accuracy and decrease battery drain.
+The current CapAnalyzer 88A Series II has a DCR range from zero to 500 ohms, ESR range of zero to 20 ohms, and a battery-saving quick ESR test mode InstaESR that bypasses the DCR test for the quickest ESR-only test, and updated LED display drivers that increase accuracy and decrease battery drain.

 Other ESR meters have their limitations; they don’t check DCR for leaky or shorted caps and you must discharge each cap before testing, or risk damage to the meter.
 Their test probes add their own capacitance, and readings vary depending on the position that the probes are held.
 Also, these meters usually don’t use a frequency high enough to isolate the specific capacitor to be tested.
 Their Chinese quality also can’t compete with the American-made CapAnalyzer 88A.